Poland–Turkey relations

 Polish–Turkish relations are the foreign relations between Poland and Turkey.
 Both countries are full members of NATO, OECD, OSCE, the Union for the Mediterranean, the Council of Europe and the World Trade Organisation.
+Poland is an EU member and Turkey is an EU candidate.
+Poland supports Turkey's accession negotiations to the EU, although negotiations have now been suspended.

-Poland and Turkey share many similarities in their cultural history and cuisine and generally relations are cordial.
+History of the diplomatic relations between the two nations dates back to the 15th century when the Kingdom of Poland and the Ottoman Empire officially established them.
+Both considered great powers in the late medieval and early modern periods, the two nations have experienced periods of intense geopolitical rivalry with several wars, as well as long periods of peace with fruitful cooperation, intense trade and some cultural exchange.
+Poland and Turkey share many similarities in their cultural history and cuisine and generally relations between the two nations are good.

-Poland is a member of the European Union, Turkey is not a member.

 History

+Early history

 Polish-Turkish relations have been historically close yet complex.
 Historically, the Polish–Lithuanian Commonwealth had a direct border with the Ottoman Empire, both states had a tumultuous history being in open and consistent warfare between one another for centuries, particularly in the southeastern borderlands of the Polish–Lithuanian Commonwealth around Moldavia, modern-day Ukraine, Romania and Crimea.
 Troops from the Kingdom of Poland were part of a large European coalition that tried to repel the Ottoman invasion of Europe at the Battle of Nicopolis in 1396.
 Warfare between both states began in 1443 with the Crusade of Varna.
 Further wars were fought in 1485–1503, 1620-1621, 1633–1634, 1672–1676, and 1683–1699, and the Poles and Turks also clashed in the Moldavian Magnate Wars.
 During the wars, sections of the Polish–Lithuanian Commonwealth fell under the direct administration of the Ottoman Empire under the Podolia Eyalet or Silistra Eyalet for some time.
 The victory of Polish-led forces at the Battle of Vienna in 1683 marked the end of Ottoman advances into Europe.

 Diplomatic relations between the Ottoman Empire and the Polish–Lithuanian Commonwealth were established in the 15th century.
-In 2013, Poland and Turkey celebrated 600 years of diplomatic relations.
+In 1414, Ottoman Sultan Mehmed I Çelebi received the first Polish diplomatic delegation at his court in Bursa, at the time the capital of the Ottoman Empire.
+In 1489, the Ottoman Sultan allowed Polish merchants to conduct trade in the entire Ottoman Empire.